 Although during much of 2020 and the early part of 2021, the processing of applications for the registration of foreign judgments was suspended by the Queen's Bench Foreign Process Department, processing was resumed on 1 March 2021.
 At the time of writing, therefore, COVID should not by itself cause delay in registering a foreign judgment.

 When considering the enforcement of arbitral awards in England and Wales, different considerations apply depending on whether the arbitral award in question was made outside England, Wales and Northern Ireland (termed a foreign award) or within these territories (termed a domestic award).

 The Arbitration Act 1996 governs the recognition and enforcement of arbitral awards in England, Wales and Northern Ireland.
 Section 66(1) of the Arbitration Act provides that an award made by a tribunal pursuant to an arbitration agreement may, by leave of the court, be enforced in the same manner as a judgment or order of the court to the same effect.
-Further, where leave is so given, judgment may be entered in terms of the award (Section 66(2)).
-Accordingly, following obtaining leave, it is open to a party to enforce a domestic award in England and Wales, and the same considerations set out in 2 Domestic Judgments apply.
+Furthermore, where leave is so given, judgment may be entered in terms of the award (Section 66(2)).
+Accordingly, following obtaining leave, it is open to a party to enforce a domestic award in England and Wales, and the same considerations set out in 2.
+Domestic Judgments apply.

 It is important to note that Section 66 of the Arbitration Act is mandatory and cannot be contracted out of.
-Further, this section of the Arbitration Act applies to arbitrations seated both inside and outside England and Wales or Northern Ireland (Schedule 1 and Section 2(2)(b) of the Act); ie, this provision can also be used for enforcing foreign awards.
+Furthermore, this section of the Arbitration Act applies to arbitrations seated both inside and outside England and Wales or Northern Ireland (Schedule 1 and Section 2(2)(b) of the Act); ie, this provision can also be used for enforcing foreign awards.